 According to Vedic Scriptures, dharma is explained for both males and females.
 So what is dharma of female?
 What is the responsibility as a female, i.e what is "nari dharma"?

 Thank you for your question.
-The definition of nari dharma for women refers to married women and describes the qualities of a wife as “being in observance toward the husband, always with devotion, always obedient, never angry, a friend companion, always a comfort and a helper.”
+The Vedic term nari dharma for women refers to married women and the qualities of an ideal wife are perceived as “being in observance toward the husband, always with devotion, always obedient, never angry, a friend companion, always a comfort and a helper.”
 This is a beautiful way the scriptures describe the manner of being a wife.
-Although the scriptures give us these kind of wonderful directions and guidelines, our goal is to understand them on a deeper level.
+Although scriptures give us wonderful directions and guidelines, our goal is to understand them on a deeper level.
 How do we make it real in our lives?

 The best way to understand the meaning is to go within and to find how the directives have meaning for each of us as individual souls.
 Our own personal experience of a truth is necessary.
 Meditate on the idea of true dharma and hold the thought up to the spiritual eye and listen in your heart.
 The words of scripture given here can be considered accurate as a definition to adopt for any true devotee in his or her search for God.

-The male/female dharmas are the same, in a sense, as the soul is neither male or female but striving for balance of both.
+The responsibilities of man and woman are, in a sense, the same, as the soul is neither male nor female but striving for balance of both.
 The true dharma in life is to develop that connection of balance within our own souls.
-The duality of male and female are the two great energies in play in the universe.
-The duality is expressed as negative/positive, reason/feeling, outward/inward, different sides of the same coin: simply two ways of being.
+The duality of male and female is manifestation of two great energies in play in the universe.
+Duality is expressed as negative/positive, reason/feeling, outward/inward, day/night, man/woman, and so on: different sides of the same coin, simply two ways of being.
 In some lifetimes we are male and sometimes female to help the soul to identify with both.
-Each soul, at the same time, has an essential nature or tendency that is important.
+Each soul also has an essential intrinsic feminine or masculine tendency, learning to come into balance.

 There is a natural balance that comes from a healthy relationship between husband and wife, the harmonizing of reason and feeling.
 In the ideal relationship there is an equal offering of service, loyalty, kindness, courtesy, obedience, love, devotion, companionship and respect between both when given unconditionally.

-Swami Kriyananda says in his book, Self-Expansion through Marriage: “The deeper truth in this supportive self-offering of the wife to the husband helps the heart energy move upward.
+Swami Kriyananda shares insight with his book, Self-Expansion through Marriage: “The deeper truth in this supportive self-offering of the wife to the husband helps the heart energy move upward.
 At the same time, the husband in self-offering to the wife helps that awakened heart energy focus to the center of will and spiritual vision in the forehead.
 Both help other to achieve its own fulfillment.”

-Consider reading this book for more insights in the complex topic of Divine dharma for male and female energies.
+Consider reading this book for more insight to the complex topic of Divine responsibility of male and female energies.